Setting the Stage for Change: An Eco-Systemic Approach to In-Home Family Based Treatment, 2nd Edition

-“In-home therapy with children, adolescents, and their families offers both unequal opportunities and daunting challenges.
-Dr. Jones has succeeded in distilling his years of experience as a therapist and teacher into a coherent and richly detailed roadmap to help therapists organize and respond effectively to the otherwise overwhelming reality of families in crisis.
-The guidelines offered in this book for setting up a workable context to create effective change are grounded in a solid integrative conceptualization and clearly translated into concrete interventions — all while avoiding the pitfall of straight-jacketing therapists into mechanical ‘paint by numbers’ recipes.
-Therapists, supervisors, and trainers involved in any type of family based work will welcome this treatment manual that provides them with a solidly articulated frame of reference within which to exercise their clinical judgment.”
+Dr. Jones, in this second edition of Setting the Stage for Change, has again succeeded in distilling his years of experience as a therapist, trainer and curriculum developer into a coherent and richly detailed roadmap to help organize and respond effectively to the otherwise overwhelming reality of families in crises.
+The guidelines for setting up a working context for effective change are grounded on solid conceptualization and clearly translated into concrete interventions while avoiding the pitfall of straight-jacketing therapists into mechanical “paint by numbers” recipes.
+Therapists, supervisors, and trainers alike will welcome this manual that provides them with a solidly articulated frame of reference within which to exercise their clinical judgment.

 – Jorge Colapinto, L.Psych, LMFT, Coordinator of Training and Consultation at the Minuchin Center for the Family.